zbx1425/DXDynamicTexture/README.md

   - texturePathSuffix: A part of the path of the texture in scenraio you want to replace.
 For example, for `....../Scenario/shuttle/hrd/structures/back_a.png` you should use `shuttle/hrd/structures/back_a.png`.
   - width, height: The size of the new texture.
 Width and Height needs to be a power of 2.
 Don't need to be the same as the original texture.
-  - fps: Optional.
-Limits the update interval to that amount of times per second.
-Because replacing texture is a costy process, it is recommended to update as less frequent as possible.
-    This only affects the result of `ShouldUpdate(state.Time)`, so make sure you use that to check if you should update the texture now.

 - new GDIHelper(*width*, *height*);
   You can use a System.Drawing.Bitmap to replace the texture directly.
 But since drawing things directly on Bitmap is a bit difficult, I made this GDIHelper class to help.
 You can create a GDIHelper for each texture, with the same size as that texture.
 This acts as a buffer image on which you perform all these drawing.